Our Software

 Key Strategies

-• Understand the different types of coupling which can occur in a software system.
+- Understand the different types of coupling that can occur in a software system.

-• Target architecture establishes guidelines, implementation left to teams.
+- Target architecture establishes guidelines, implementation is left to teams.

 Develop